What is the Michigan Test Battery?

-Students often ask: What is a test battery?
+Students often ask: What is the Michigan Test battery?

 “Battery” means that an examination consists of various components.